CS Mentoring Program

 What is the CS Mentoring program

-The CS Mentoring Program is a growing network of majors in the Computer Science Department who cultivate supportive and inclusive mentoring relationships with students interested in pursuing any major in the department.
+The CS Mentoring Program is a growing network of students in the Computer Science Department who cultivate supportive and inclusive mentoring relationships with students interested in pursuing any major in the department.

 Who can be a mentor?

 Any declared major in the department or graduate student can sign up to be a mentor.
-If you take on this role, we will provide you with ongoing training and support to facilitate your professional development and give you the resources to cultivate a positive growth experience for you and your mentee.
+If you take on this role, we will provide resources and support to facilitate your professional development and give you the resources to cultivate a positive growth experience for you and your mentee.

 Why should I become a mentor?